MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2020-03-24-cross-forest-duplicate-password-discovery.md

 ...
 ```

 The example above uses the&nbsp;MS-DRSR protocol.
-Similar results can be&nbsp;achieved by&nbsp;using the&nbsp;`Get-ADDBAccount` cmdlet to&nbsp;read account information directly from&nbsp;a&nbsp;ntds.dit file.
+Similar results can&nbsp;be&nbsp;achieved by&nbsp;using the&nbsp;`Get-ADDBAccount` cmdlet to&nbsp;read account information directly from&nbsp;a&nbsp;ntds.dit file.